 - If Title II, Part A funds are transferred into Title IV, Part A, will there be limits on the amount of funds that can be spent on technological infrastructure?

 No. The CDE was granted approval of a request to waive Title IV, Part A spending limitation for technology infrastructure (20 USC Section 7119(b)) for fiscal years (FYs) 2018 and 2019.
 This means that the 15 percent spending limitation for purchasing technology infrastructure with these funds is waived.
 The LEA needs assessments for the 2019–20 school year and content-area spending requirements for FYs 2018 and 2019 Title IV, Part A funds also have preliminary waiver approval.
 Please contact the CDE Title IV Office with additional questions by email at TitleIV@cde.ca.gov.

 - What is the relevance of Section 8101(42) of the ESEA?

 Section 8101(42) defines professional development for all the ESEA programs.
 In general, Section 8101(42) states that these activities should provide educators with the knowledge and skills necessary to enable students to succeed in a well-rounded education and to meet the challenging academic standards.
 Under normal circumstances, the activities should be sustained (not stand-alone, one-day, or short-term workshops), intensive, collaborative, job-embedded, data-driven, and classroom-focused.
 They should also be aligned to the LEA goals as described in its planning documents.

-Through ED’s waiver of this definition for the CDE, LEAs are provided with flexibility to use funds in specific programs which address professional learning, especially to be able to train educators concerning effective distance learning techniques and to conduct time-sensitive, one-time, or stand-alone professional development.
+Through USDOE’s 2019-2020 school year waiver of this definition for the CDE, LEAs are provided with flexibility to use funds in specific programs which address professional learning, especially to be able to train educators concerning effective distance learning techniques and to conduct time-sensitive, one-time, or stand-alone professional development.
 This also waives any definition of professional development for equitable services.

 Further information can be found on these CDE web pages: